Napossorn/COVID-19/README.md

-# Classification of COVID-19, and Viral Pneumonia Chest X-ray Images.
+# Classification of COVID-19, and Viral Pneumonia Chest X-ray Images

 ## Introduction